 When we hear the words “Roman family,” it’s easy to think it was very much like the families of today.
 But the Roman familia was a much larger unit than we usually experience.
-The familia included the oldest male as the patriarch (paterfamilias), his children, and his slaves.
+The familia included the oldest male as the patriarch (paterfamilias), his children, his sons’ children and grandchildren, and his slaves.
 For wealthy families, that could mean several hundred people.
 His children, young and grown, male and female, married and unmarried, were all under his control until he died.
 His wife, although a mature and married woman, was legally part of her own father’s familia even while helping to direct the daily lives of her husband’s familia.

 Roman Family Law: The Power of the Father, the Rights of the Mother, the Fate of the Children

 The Roman concept of family was distinctly different from today’s nuclear family, defined as an independent unit of father, mother, and children under the age of eighteen.
 The Roman familia consisted of a father, his wife with some limitations, his children whether young or fully grown, and his slaves.

 Roman society was intensely patriarchal.
 The paterfamilias was the oldest male and the legal head of the familia.
 Until he died, he possessed patria potestas (the power of the father) over his grown children, both male and female, whether they were married or not.

 The paterfamilias had the power to tell any of his children to do something, and they were required to obey him.
 He had the power of life and death over all except his wife.
 He had the right to kill his child of any age (ius vitae necisque), the right to decide whether a newborn would be allowed to live or would be exposed to the elements to die, and the right to sell his children into slavery.
 It was not uncommon for an unwanted or defective baby to be exposed.
 Although it was legal, killing one’s children after infancy was generally frowned upon without extreme provocation.